Introduction

 Open a service deployment

 When a service deployment is created a REST API endpoint is created.
-By selecting Run/Open the definition of the endpoint opens.
+By selecting Open the definition of the endpoint opens.

-You can select Manage access from the menu that opens when clicking on the three dots.
-This opens a side panel where you can add the name of the user you want to share the deployment with.
+For data apps and service deployments, you can select Manage access from the menu that opens when clicking on the three dots.
+This opens a side panel where you can type the name of the user or group you want to share the deployment with.

 It is also possible to share the deployment with users that are not members of your team.
-They will be able to see the deployments shared with them in their profile in the Shared with me section.
-This can also be accessed from the Business portal.
+When sharing a deployment, this will be available in the user profile in the Data Apps Portal section.

-You can discard a deployment from the deployments list by clicking the three dots in the corresponding row and selecting Discard from the menu.
+You can delete a deployment from the deployments list by clicking the three dots in the corresponding row and selecting Delete from the menu.

 img discard deployment

-You can access the business portal by going to the address:
+You can access the Data Apps Portal by going to the address:

 https://apps.<base-url>